 Part of a pulmonary disease program ranked among the best in the country by U.S.News & World Report, Barnes-Jewish Hospital's lung transplant program in St. Louis offers a depth of clinical and research experience and an array of leading-edge pulmonary care.

 Leader in lung transplantation surgery

-Today, Barnes-Jewish and Washington University thoracic surgeons perform 55-60 lung transplants each year
+Today, Barnes-Jewish and Washington University thoracic surgeons perform 55-60 lung transplants each year, garnering worldwide recognition.

 Exceptional Lung Transplant Success Rates

 Despite taking on some of the most challenging cases the lung transplant program has achieved very strong survival rates.
 The substantially higher survival rates for all single and bilateral lung transplant recipients distinguish Barnes-Jewish Hospital from other institutions.

 Upon entering the lung transplant program, each patient is assigned a lung transplant nurse coordinator to facilitate communication before and after transplant.
 A full spectrum of pulmonary care is available every day of the week.Our pulmonary specialists skillfully care for patients waiting for lung transplantation with an unequaled commitment and passion.
 Because of our integrated pulmonary care team approach and medical and surgical expertise, our lung specialists are often able to develop strategies for patients that postpone their need for a lung transplant – sometimes forever.

 As patients prepare for transplant, our lung transplant team guides them through each step, answering questions and linking them to other resources as needed.

 Another unique feature of Barnes-Jewish Hospital's lung transplant program is that we follow our patients for the life of their transplant for continuity of care.
 Our patients also benefit from the support groups and the mentor program we offer.